gacelita/ventas/doc/Entity_types.md

                 {:user/name "Daniel"}])}
   ```

-- `:autoresolve?` - whether `to-json` should resolve references to entities with this entity type.
+- `:autoresolve?` - whether `serialize` should resolve references to entities with this entity type.

 - `:component?` - whether this entity type is meant to be used as a Datomic component.
 Important for search indexing: component entity types will not be indexed.